tanish-24-git/Sentiment-Analysis/README.md

 Push to the branch (git push origin feature/YourFeature).
 Open a pull request.

-Please ensure datasets are not committed directly due to size limits.
+Please ensure large files are not committed directly due to size limits.
 Use Git LFS or provide preprocessing scripts.
 License 📜
 This project is licensed under the MIT License.
 See LICENSE for details.
 Contact 📬